 At the end of the day, don’t let all that put you off.
 It’s safe to visit Manila right now – just be careful and be aware of the potential dangers.

-Get insurance!
-Even if you are only going on a short trip, you should always travel with insurance.
-Have fun while visiting Manila but take it from someone who has racked up thousands of bucks on an insurance claim before, you need it.
+Have you sorted your Travel Insurance?
+Even if you’re going on a short trip, it is always a good idea to travel with insurance.
+Have fun while visiting Manila, but take it from someone who has racked up $1000’s on insurance claims, it is a good idea to get it sorted before you leave home!

 To find out why we recommend World Nomads, check out our World Nomads Insurance review.